16th Army Aviation Brigade: Russo-Ukrainian-War

+Full scale invasion

 On 28 February 2022, during the Russian invasion of Ukraine, an Mi-8 helicopter of the brigade was performing a combat flight mission to near Makariv was hit by a Russian missile.
 Colonel Grigoriev Oleksandr Oleksandrovich, Captain Nesteruk Dmytro Mykolayovych and Lieutenant Hnatiuk Vasyl Andriyovych were killed.
 On 8 March 2022, an Mi-24 helicopter of the brigade was shot down near the village of Kulazhyntsi, Brovary district after successfully destroying multiple Russian vehicles and tanks.
 Both pilots: Lieutenant Colonel Marynyak Oleksandr Myroslavovych and Captain Bezzub Ivan Romanovych were killed in the shootdown.
 On 31 March 2022, an Mi-8 helicopter LG the brigade attempted to evacuate seriously wounded personnel from the besieged Mariupol.
 The helicopter was shot down by Russian forces killing navigator, Denis Mikhailovich Badika, pilot Yuriy Volodymyrovych Tymus and flight engineer Ivan Volodymyrovych Vakhovsky.
 On April 5, 2022, another Mi-8 helicopter was shot down during a similar attempt and Colonel Vyacheslav Olegovich Voronyi was killed.

+On 12 December 2025 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy for the second time.

+On 30 June 2026, a Mi-8 helicopter of the brigade was lost in Starytskivka, Poltava Oblast while attempting to shoot down a Russian Geran one-way attack drone, killing the crew of four consisting of commander Yuriy Voron, navigator Valentin Mukshinov, flight engineer Bohdan Khmil and aerial gunner Mykhailo Deryaga.
+The commander of the brigade, Colonel Oleg Starchenko stated that the brigade had sustained heavily losses, having lost thirty pilots in the four years of war.